 Wear Proper Gear

 In some cases, your employees may require special equipment in gear to avoid accidents.
-Things like steel-toed shoes or helmets are incredibly important in warehouse environments.
+Things like steel-toed shoes, helmets, or even sibile safe gloves like those from Unigloves (go directly to Unigloves here), are incredibly important in warehouse environments.
 It’s important that employees are aware of the requirement to wear protective gear, particularly when handling hazardous materials.
 It could be a matter of life and death.